-During the third quarter of 2020 the Brooklyn Bridge Esplanade portion (Peck Slip to Catherine Slip) of the East River Waterfront Esplanade & Piers project remained suspended.
-In July New York City Economic Development Corporation (NYCEDC) and the construction manager resumed work on the construction phase of the Package 4 segment of the project (esplanade improvements from Catherine Slip to Pike Slip).
+During the fourth quarter of 2020 the New York City Economic Development Corporation (NYCEDC) and the construction manager continued work on the construction phase of the Package 4 segment of the project (esplanade improvements from Catherine Slip to Pike Slip).
 Activities performed during the quarter on this segment include installation of concrete pavers and installation of precast terrace seating along the esplanade.
-NYCEDC informed LMDC that this segment will be completed by December 31, 2020.
-Work on the procurement phase of the Brooklyn Bridge Esplanade segment of the project only recently resumed.
-NYCEDC informed LMDC that bids came in over budget and they are working on identifying the best possible solution to address this issue.
-No reimbursement requests were paid from this grant activity during the past quarter.
-Approximately \$608,000 in reimbursement requests were paid this past quarter from Grant 2 Activity LM 0300 EREP for earlier work related to the Brooklyn Bridge Esplanade segment of the project.
+NYCEDC stated that this segment is now substantially complete and open to the public however, NYCEDC and the contractor are still working on minor punch list items.
+NYCEDC is also working on submission of final reimbursement requests for this segment.
+Work on the procurement phase of the Brooklyn Bridge Esplanade segment of the project is ongoing.
+NYCEDC informed LMDC that bids came in over budget and they are working on value engineering and identifying evaluating alternative procurement strategies that would allow the project to be completed within budget.

+Only \$450 was paid from this grant activity during the past quarter.
+Approximately \$1,496,000 in reimbursement requests were paid this past quarter from Grant 2 Activity LM 0300 EREP for earlier work related to the Package 4 segment of the project.